 The See Science Team

-The See Science directors are Cerian Angharad and Liz Terry.
-They are both experienced, qualified science teachers and have many years of professional experience in formal and informal science education.
+Director Cerian Angharad is an experienced, qualified science teacher with many years of professional experience in formal and informal science education.
 Profiles of all other consultants working with See-Science are available.

 The strength of See Science lies in the company staff and consultants, who have many years experience of working in the field of education and delivery of enrichment activities.
 In addition, the wider education network in Wales already knows the company’s products and services.